The Mirror Design Pattern: Strict Data Geometry over Model Scale for Prompt Injection Detection: Limitations

 This paper is a proof of architecture and curation method, not a claim that 5,000 samples are the final production recipe for prompt injection detection.
 The project hit a real open-source data ceiling, especially in multilingual attack coverage.
 The final \texttt{v5} matrix closed 31 of 32 cells, but it did so by careful sourcing and micro-source construction, and one Russian lane remained an explicit accepted miss.
 We therefore do not claim that performance plateaued at 5,000.
 It was the largest corpus we could gather under the final public-data validity contract.
 That is a success for methodological honesty, not evidence that the data problem is solved.

 The feature family also has clear limits.
 Character n-grams are very good at capturing lexical and structural control-plane traces, but they do not robustly resolve contextual ambiguity.
 A security whitepaper quoting a jailbreak prompt can still look too much like an attack (51.9\% FPR on the hard-benign challenge set at default threshold).
-Heavily paraphrased attacks evade both sparse n-grams and the Prompt Guard~2 baseline, with both plateauing around 21\% recall on JailbreakBench paraphrase variants.
-These ceilings are innate and architectural, not solvable by more data alone.
+An earlier evaluation against JailbreakBench paraphrase variants appeared to show both models plateauing at $\sim$21\% recall, but that slice turned out to be content-safety material rather than prompt injection (see Section~6.4).
+True paraphrase-robust PI evasion---attacks that preserve injection semantics while eliminating lexical n-gram traces---remains an open and likely architectural challenge for any sparse linear model.

 Although we report bootstrap intervals, the final holdout is modest in size, and broader external validity across unseen production traffic remains unproven.

 The evaluation scope is also bounded by the datasets we were able to build and audit.
 Public prompt injection datasets are noisy.
 Some mix content safety with prompt injection.
 Some have poor provenance.
 Some overrepresent English or a few familiar attack families.
 Mirror mitigates this by making source contracts explicit, but it does not magically produce a gold-standard universal benchmark.